stefano-meschiari/astronomy-to-datascience/interview.md

 	* As a mature data scientist, the correct way to answer this is to detail what process you would follow in real life.
 You would not jump straight into analysis, but you would /you would ask more questions before jumping into the analysis/, including:
 		* Who is the audience?
 		* What business problem are they interested in solving?
 What business metrics are we optimizing for?
+		* How do you ensure correct communication and translation of jargon between stakeholders?
+What is considered a "user" (all users, including inactive? only active users? only paying users?).
+What is considered "time spent on the platform"? etc. Nailing down and defining these is one of the most difficult parts of the process.
 		* What is the /current process/ that's already in place?
+How are we trying to improve it?
 		* Are they trying to explain what drives sales, or forecast future sales?
 Does the model need to be explainable to stakeholders?
 		* What data is included?
 Where is the data coming from?
 		* etc